 5. Get a Passport Photo for the Child

 You must provide a 2" x 2" current photo of the child along with the application.
 While some passport acceptance facilities provide fee-based photo services, this is not true of all of them.
-If you are hoping to have a photo taken when you turn in your application, verify whether or not this service is available at the facility you plan to visit.
+If you are hoping to have a photo taken when you turn in your application, verify whether this service is available at the facility you plan to visit.
 The picture must follow specific passport photo requirements, including that no one else can be in the photo with the child and children must be photographed in front of a plain white background.
 It is preferred that children look directly at the camera for their passport photos.

 6. Gather Your Passport Fee

 You will need to pay a $35 execution/acceptance fee plus the cost of the child's passport at the time you submit the application.
 Fees vary based on the age of the child and requested passport style.
 The fee for 16- and 17-year olds is the same as for adults; it is lower for younger children.

 |Kids Under 16||16 & 17 year olds|